 1) Are you licensed in any other state(s)?
-YES \square NO \square
+YES \Box NO \Box

-If yes, what state(s)?
+if yes, what state(s)?
 Attach copy of license(s).

 2) Has your license ever been revoked or suspended in any other state?
-YES \square NO \square

-If yes, please explain on a separate sheet of paper.
+YES \Box NO \Box if yes, please explain on a separate sheet of paper.

-3) Have you ever been summoned, arrested, taken into custody, indicted, convicted, or tried for or charged with or pleaded guilty to the violation of any law or ordinance or the commission of any felony or misdemeanor (excluding traffic violations) in this or another state or in a foreign country?.
-YES □ NO □

-If yes, provide a copy (as appropriate) of court's judgment, arrest warrant, or bill of indictment and/or release from parole or probation.
+3) Have you ever been summoned, arrested, taken into custody, indicted, convicted, or tried for or charged with or pleaded guilty to the violation of any law or ordinance or the commission of any felony or misdemeanor (excluding traffic violations) in this or another state or in a foreign country?
+YES □ NO □ if yes, provide a copy (as appropriate) of court's judgment, arrest warrant, or bill of indictment and/or release from parole or probation.
 Also provide a complete explanation on a separate sheet of paper.

-- 4) Have you ever served in the armed forces of the United States?
-YES □ NO □ If yes, what type of military discharge did you receive? - 5) Professional references:
+4) Have you ever served in the armed forces of the United States?
+YES \Box NO \Box if yes, what type of military discharge did you receive?

+5) Professional references: